percona/mongo_terraform_ansible/README.md

 - Look inside the [ansible](ansible) folder for instructions to complete the deployment of a complete MongoDB cluster

 - The deployment of the resources required for a 2 shard cluster with Terraform takes around 1 minute

-- You can run `terraform output -json` to see the access/secret keys generated for the Cloud Storage bucket created to store backups

-## Minimum variables to customize

-These are the ones you have to care about for a quick deploy with default values:

-- project_id

-    This is the GCP project to use

-- env_tag

-    This is just a prefix for the name of your environment.
-Make sure nobody else is using the same one in the project

-- gce_ssh_users

-    List of SSH usernames and path to their public keys to configure access to your instances

-- my_ssh_user

-    Your own SSH user.
-This is used to generate an SSH config file for you

-- enable_ssh_gateway

-    Wether you can SSH directly or through a jump host.
-This is used to generate an SSH config file for you